 Alternatively, install an application such as Smush Image Compression and Optimisation to compress and optimise your images during the upload process.
 It works in the background, optimising new and existing files uploaded to your media library and compressing them while maintaining image quality.

 Once you’ve optimised your site, it’s a great idea to stress test its performance to check how traffic spikes will be handled.
 Online stress testing tools create artificial traffic spikes and monitor your site’s performance under pressure.
-For more information on stress testing, check out the Tsung load testing tool.

 With your site fully optimised, your server should easily handle traffic spikes.
 However, if your traffic remains unpredictable or you’re concerned about your site’s availability, take advantage of an uptime monitoring service.
 These services regularly check if your site is online and will alert you to any access issues.